vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/072/04_A_rodasI.md

 The Pp. reads rudríyā (neut. pl.), not -āḥ with most tr.
 As Geldner and Oldenberg (Noten) point out, the Pp. reading is not impossible, but the masc. pl. works better.
 If the first pāda makes reference to Rodasī, a nom. pl. referring to the Maruts makes better sense.
 Tr. differ on the interpretation of nemádhitā; I render it as close to my interpr.

 of its other three occurrences, ‘when facing the other side’, used of battle arrays (VI.33.4, VII.27.1, X.93.13).
-That it refers to men and gods being divided (so Geldner, WG) seems farfetched and ignores the evidence of the other identical occurrences and inserts a referent (men and gods) that is simply not there.
+That it refers to men and gods being divided (so Geldner, Witzel Gotō) seems farfetched and ignores the evidence of the other identical occurrences and inserts a referent (men and gods) that is simply not there.

 The last pāda echoes 2d, except it is Agni standing on the highest track, not his pursuers.